 A mentored, full-time, year-long experience in a congregation of The Lutheran Church-Missouri Synod (LCMS) or ministry under the supervision of a called LCMS minister, enabling students to experience as many aspects of a congregation's educational ministries as possible.
 This may include children's, youth, family, adult, and other congregational ministries (e.g., evangelism, church music, etc.).
 The internship is designed to be a mutually cooperative ministry relationship between students, congregations, and the university.
 Twelve (12) months of internship are required for DCE certification.
+Offered as a Pass/No Pass course.
 Prerequisites: Satisfactory completion of academic program requirements and preliminary theological approval from the LCMS Church Vocations Council.
 A fee of \$2340 is charged in lieu of tuition.